jogaudard/BTF-tutorials/licor-calibration.md

 ## Introduction

 Please refer to page 3-25 of the Li-840A manual for the exact precedure to calibrate the licor.
-This tutorial aims at providing additionnal information specific to the two licors belonging to the Between The Fjord group.
+This tutorial aims at providing additionnal information specific to the two licors belonging to the Between The Fjords group.

 In short, you will need to run the licor with a gaz containing zero CO<sub>2</sub> and telling it, do the same with a gaz with a known CO<sub>2</sub> concentration (span gas), and check the constants.